Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md

 ## Procedure

-The River Endpoint Discovery Service (REDS) sealed secret contains the default global credential used by REDS.
+The HMS Discovery Kubernetes cronjob sealed secret contains the default global credential used by REDS.

-### 1. Update the default credentials used by REDS
+### 1. Update the default credentials used by HMS Discovery Kubernetes cronjob

 Follow the [Redeploying a Chart](../CSM_product_management/Redeploying_a_Chart.md) procedure **with the following specifications**:

-- Chart name: `cray-hms-reds`
+- Chart name: `cray-hms-discovery`
 - Base manifest name: `core-services`
 - (`ncn-mw#`) When reaching the step to update the customizations, perform the following steps: